-- If it can be shown that a non-working spouse is likely to be able to return to work and earn sufficient income to support him- or herself within a reasonable period of time, the court is likely to make a spousal maintenance order which only lasts for a set amount of time (what the court calls a "term" order).
-For example, a maintenance order may be fixed to last between two and five years, depending on how long it is thought it will take the non-working spouse to get back into employment and earn enough to support him- or herself.
-If there are children, then this sort of "term" order is only likely to be made if the children have reached secondary school age. - If one spouse is staying at home to look after very young children, a court is likely to make any maintenance order open-ended, meaning that it will not be for a fixed period of time.
-These open-ended orders are often referred to as 'joint lives' orders because they come to an end when either of the spouses dies.
-This type of order can be reviewed later on, for example, if the spouse receiving the maintenance is able to return to work because the children are older. - Where a couple are divorcing after a very long marriage, during which one spouse stayed at home to bring up children or be a home maker, that spouse is unlikely to be able to return to full-time work and earn enough to support him- or herself.
+- If it can be shown that a non-working partner is likely to be able to return to work and earn sufficient income to support him- or herself within a reasonable period of time, the court is likely to make a maintenance order which only lasts for a set amount of time (what the court calls a "term" order).
+For example, a maintenance order may be fixed to last between two and five years, depending on how long it is thought it will take the non-working partner to get back into employment and earn enough to support him- or herself.
+If there are children, then this sort of "term" order is only likely to be made if the children have reached at least secondary school age. - If one partner is staying at home to look after very young children, a court is likely to make any maintenance order open-ended, meaning that it will not be for a fixed period of time.
+These open-ended orders are often referred to as 'joint lives' orders because they come to an end when either of the parties dies.
+This type of order can be reviewed later on, for example, if the partner receiving the maintenance is able to return to work because the children are older. - Where a couple are divorcing after a very long marriage or civil partnership, during which one of them stayed at home to bring up children or be a home maker, he or she is unlikely to be able to return to full-time work and earn enough to support him- or herself.
 In such cases, the court usually makes an open-ended order, i.e. one which is not limited in time.
-That order can be reviewed if circumstances change in the future. - After a short marriage where there are no children, then even if one person earns much less than the other, the court may only order maintenance for a limited period of time if at all, to allow the spouse who earns less (or who has not been working at all) to adjust to the need to live off his or her own earnings again.
+That order can be reviewed if circumstances change in the future. - After a short marriage or civil partnership where there are no children, then even if one person earns much less than the other, the court may only order maintenance for a limited period of time if at all, to allow the partner who earns less (or who has not been working at all) to adjust to the need to live off his or her own earnings again.